rvega1204/react-tailwind/README.md

 # License
 This project is licensed under the MIT License.

-Feel free to enhance this readme as needed to suit your project! 😊
+Feel free to modify this project, it's free! 😊